 Do you get two or more yes’s?
 Chances are you need more sleep.
-To discover how much sleep you need you could try the following: go to bed at roughly the same time each night for a week allowing yourself around 10 hours of uninterrupted sleep.
+To discover how much sleep you need you could try the following: go to your murphy bed at roughly the same time each night for a week allowing yourself around 10 hours of uninterrupted sleep.
 Continue to go to bed at this time waking up without an alarm clock.
 Record the amount of sleep you get each night and work out the nightly average.

 There are some steps we can take to improve our quality of sleep.
 Try to establish a quiet, comfortable, dark and cool environment.
 Optimum temperature would be around 18 degrees C.